wangdi4/llvm/llvm/docs/Intel/DTrans/dtrans-analysis.rst

 HasCppHandling
 ~~~~~~~~
-This indicates that the type has C++ processing: there is memory allocation
+This indicates that the type has C++ processing:
-and/or deallocation with C++ operators new/new[] and or delete/delete[].
+    - there is a memory allocation and/or deallocation with C++ operators
+      new/new[] and or delete/delete[];
+    - there is an invoke instructions related to the type.

 UnhandledUse
 ~~~~~~~~~~~~